 So should you be using reusable bags?
 Yes.
 How?
 Let’s talk about that now, with an eye on when to sell and when to give.

 GIVE: If You Have a Brewery or Wine Shop

 If you work somewhere that peddles libations – beer, wine, cider or even kombucha – then giving away bags is a smart idea.
-Our reusable four and six bottle tote bags give customers lots of carrying capacity … which is good for you, because you want them to take home lots of your product.
+Our reusable wine bags with four and six wine bottle tote bags give customers lots of carrying capacity … which is good for you, because you want them to take home lots of your product.

 You can either give them a bag if they buy a certain amount (i.e. “Free bag when you buy four bottles of wine!”) or just hand them out no matter what.
 If you’re promoting an item heavily, like one particular type of wine that just launched or that you’re trying to use up, you might instead prefer to save your bags for that.
 If a customer buys six of those bottles, then, they get a bag.
 Perhaps that bag might even have a special logo on it in honor of the new product.
 Sky’s the limit!

 Many customers these days keep reusable grocery bags on hand to help them with their weekly trips to and from the store.
 They pull them out when they park, then refold and tuck them back in the car after the groceries are put away.
 It’s a great system, and it may or may not require your assistance.

 Therefore, you don’t want to just give free bags away.
 For one thing, the customer may have enough.
 For another, when they don’t have enough, that’s the perfect sales opportunity to get them to round out their reusable bag collection.
 (See full color bleed laminated bags wholesale for grocery and shopping.)
 Set the bags up right at the end of the register, so they’ll see them when checking out and realize they don’t really have enough bags to get them home.
 Emblazoned with your logo, those custom printed promotional bags with logo will not only help you keep loyal customers around, they’ll clue other people in to what you do as well.